State Route 126 (Memorial Boulevard)

 Sullivan County

-The purpose of the proposed project on State Route (SR) 126 (Memorial Boulevard) in Sullivan County is to provide a safe, efficient route for local traffic between the City of Kingsport and I-81.
+The Tennessee Department of Transportation (TDOT) is proposing to construct projects on State Route 126 (Memorial Boulevard) in Sullivan County in order to provide a safe, efficient route for local traffic between the City of Kingsport and Interstate 81.

-The project extends approximately 8.3 miles, from East Center Street in Kingsport to I-81, and includes the following improvements: 4 lanes (divided) from East Center Street to Harbor Chapel, 3 lanes, which include two travel lanes and one eastbound truck climbing lane from Harbor Chapel to Old Stage Road, 3 lanes from Old Stage Road to Harr Town Road in the vicinity of East Lawn Cemetery and Yancey’s Tavern and 2 lanes from Harr Town Road to I-8.
+The improvements to SR 126 will extend approximately 8.3 miles, from East Center Street in Kingsport to I-81.
+After all improvements are complete, SR 126 will include 4 lanes (divided) from East Center Street to Harbor Chapel; 3 lanes, including two travel lanes and one eastbound truck climbing lane, from Harbor Chapel to Old Stage Road; 3 lanes from Old Stage Road to Harr Town Road in the vicinity of East Lawn Cemetery and Yancey’s Tavern; and 2 lanes from Harr Town Road to I-81.

-Estimated construction start: From East Center Street to east of Cooks Valley Road: FY 2023 (pending funding).
+Estimated construction start: Phase 1, from East Center Street to east of Briarwood Road: Fiscal Year 2025.

 Estimated completion*: TBD